Oftatkofta/Nucleotide-Control-RGB-LEDs/README.md

 a truly *meta* Christmas tree.
 Or, you can make a Christmas tree shape from LEDs and have yourself a minimalist *abstract* Christmas.

-Currentyl the color mappings are:
+By default the color mappings are:
 * A -> red
 * T -> Purple (red+blue)
 * C -> blue